Danger zone (food safety)

-The danger zone is the temperature range in which food-borne bacteria can grow.
-Food safety agencies, such as the United States' Food Safety and Inspection Service (FSIS), define the danger zone as roughly 40 to 140 F. The FSIS stipulates that potentially hazardous food should not be stored at temperatures in this range in order to prevent foodborne illness (Note: For example, a refrigerator's temperature must be kept below 40 F.) and that food that remains in this zone for more than two hours should not be consumed.
-Foodborne microorganisms grow much faster in the middle of the zone, at temperatures between 21 and 47 C. In the UK and NI, the Danger Zone is defined as 8 to 63 °C.
+The danger zone is the temperature range in which food-borne bacteria can readily grow.
+Food safety agencies define the danger zone differently, with the high and low temperatures of the range being 4 to 63 C. Potentially hazardous food should not be stored at temperatures in this range in order to prevent foodborne illness.
+According to the United States' Food Safety and Inspection Service (FSIS), food that remains in the danger zone for more than two hours should not be consumed.
+Foods at risk include meat, dairy products, and produce.

-Food-borne bacteria, in large enough numbers, may cause food poisoning, symptoms similar to gastroenteritis or "stomach flu" (a misnomer, as true influenza primarily affects the respiratory system).
-Some of the symptoms include stomach cramps, nausea, vomiting, diarrhea, and fever.
+Food-borne bacteria, in large enough numbers, may cause food poisoning, symptoms similar to gastroenteritis, including stomach cramps, nausea, vomiting, diarrhea, and fever.
 Food-borne illness becomes more dangerous in certain populations, such as people with weakened immune systems, young children, the elderly, and pregnant women.
-In Canada, there are approximately 4 million cases of food-borne disease per year.
-These symptoms can begin as early as shortly after and as late as weeks after consumption of the contaminated food.
+Symptoms can begin as early as shortly after and as late as weeks after consumption of the contaminated food.

-Time and temperature control safety (TCS) plays a critical role in food handling.
-To prevent time-temperature abuse, the amount of time food spends in the danger zone must be minimized.
-A logarithmic relationship exists between microbial cell death and temperature, that is, a small decrease of cooking temperature can result in considerable numbers of cells surviving the process.
-In addition to reducing the time spent in the danger zone, foods should be moved through the danger zone as few times as possible when reheating or cooling.
+A logarithmic relationship exists between microbial cell death and temperature, so a small decrease of cooking temperature can result in considerable numbers of cells surviving the process.
+Time and temperature control safety (TCS) plays a critical role in food handling; safe handling minimizes the amount of time food spends in the danger zone.
+Foods should also be moved through the danger zone as few times as possible when reheating or cooling.

+Description

+In regards to food safety, the terms danger zone or temperature danger zone refer to temperature range in which food-borne bacteria can grow.
+Food safety agencies, such as the United States' Food Safety and Inspection Service (FSIS), define the danger zone as roughly 40 to 140 F. In the UK and NI, the "Danger Zone" is defined as 8 to 63 C.

+The FSIS stipulates that potentially hazardous food should not be stored at temperatures in this range in order to prevent foodborne illness (Note: For example, a refrigerator's temperature must be kept below 40 F.) and that food that remains in this zone for more than two hours should not be consumed.
+Foodborne microorganisms grow much faster in the middle of the zone, at temperatures between 21 and 47 C.

+In 2004 article in Food Safety Magazine, Dr. Frank L. Bryan argued that a more complex, but more comprehensive picture of food safety hazards can be given by full consideration of the many factors involved.
+He advocates seeing the danger zone as "a series of ranges that represent different degrees of hazards and risks."
+He presents the danger zone in a chart of time versus temperature as having a zone of high danger in which foods are at temperatures between 30 and 45 C for several hours, surrounded by two zones of lesser danger involving exposure at lower temperatures for longer periods of time.

+Foods at risk

-Foods that are potentially hazardous inside the danger zone:
+Foods that are potentially hazardous inside the danger zone include: